alexngai/git-cascade/docs/design.md

 3. **Shared streams**: Multiple agents can write (needs concurrency control)
 4. **Role-based**: Agents have roles (owner, contributor, reviewer)

-**Decision**: Single owner with explicit handoff.
-Coordinator is responsible for ensuring only one agent writes at a time.
-See Section 7.1 for coordinator contract.
+**Decision**: ✅ **RESOLVED** - Single owner with explicit handoff.
+Multiple agents on same issue use **parallel streams that branch and merge** (not shared streams).
+Coordinator is responsible for ensuring only one agent writes to any given stream.
+See Section 7.1 for the parallel streams model.

 **Implications**:
-- Coordinator must track stream assignments
+- Each agent gets their own stream(s)
-- Handoff requires explicit transfer operation
+- Coordinator manages merging parallel work
-- Operations log attributes all changes to current owner
+- No concurrent write conflicts by design

 ### 10.2 Stack Entry Identity Across Rebases